-

 Evaluation criteria:

-- Enhances the quality of life, supports and/or people who identify as LGBTQIA+ and live with mental illness.
+- Enhances the quality of life, supports and/or services for people who identify as LGBTQIA+ and live with mental illness.

-- Delivers best practice services to those who identify as LGBTIQA+ and live with mental illness.
+- Delivers best practice services to those who identify as LGBTQIA+ and live with mental illness.

 - Demonstrates qualities of leadership, vision and innovation.